"You know I saved you a lot of embarrassment by not balling you out in front of the other kids."

 Berg grew up in sunny Southern California.
 He was besties with Ted Raimi (hotter younger brother to one Sam “Evil Dead” Raimi).
 However, if you can see past his prickish exterior and meth-faced swagger, Peter Berg has much more in common with Miss Jennifer Hudson than any Endeavor agent.
 Sure, he had money and a good physique, but Peter Burg’s adolescent years are an experiment in terror.

 Before Peter could even learn how to secure points on the backend, Horace Pinker had slaughtered his mother, his sister, his brother, and his girlfriend.
 He even chased Peter up an electrical tower like Annie Warbucks!
-How rude.
-What's a guy to do but parlay his pain and personal tragedy into a hit series based on third-tier football movie starring James Van Der Beek and then make a two hundred million dollar, 3D adaptation of a board game?
+How glamorous.
+What's a guy to do but parlay his pain and personal tragedy into a hit series based on third-tier football movie starring James Van Der Beek and then make a two hundred million dollar, 3D adaptation of a board game for Rihanna?

 Today is election day here in California and I'm going to ask you to do your part in the betterment of America by going to see Splice.